Help Docs

 • Page can be indexed.

-• Robots.txt is valid.
+• Robots.txt file is valid.

 • Links on the page have contextual text.